ilyaly/ascapes-mixer/README.md

 1. Download the latest installer for your OS from the [Releases](#) page.
 2. Run the installer and follow the instructions.
 3. Launch the application.
-4. Create a playlist in a section of your interset and open it.
-4. Drag and drop `.mp3` or `.wav` files into the playlist.

 ## Development